 Ombré hair is classic.
 Luckily, you can find ombré extensions, so you don't have to worry about dyeing the hair yourself.

 Whether you're wearing Marley or Havana Twists, you can try out new hair colors that compliment the skin.
-The mix of two hair colors here gives the skin a pop.
+The mix of two hair colors here makes her skin tone pop.

-Protective styling doesn't always mean a 4-6 week hairstyle.
+Protective styling doesn't always mean a four to six week hairstyle.
 Twists can be a great way to create a loose curl on some natural hair types.